butfirstchai.com

 adding dry roasted mung dal

 Add the roasted moong dal and mix well.
-If the mixture is too dry, then add a few drops of water but may not require as the melon will release water.
+If the mixture is too dry, then add a few drops of water, but it may not be necessary, as the melon will release water.

 pressured cooked Chaal Kumro Diye Muger Dal